gtiwari333/java-chess-swing-bluetooth/README.md

 # java-chess-swing-bluetooth
-### Chess game with single player as well as multi-player mode over bluetooth
+### Chess game with multi-player mode over bluetooth as well as locally